-Drug abuse doesn’t make a mess of a person’s life, but it can start causing damage to their body and mind that leads to addiction.
+Drug abuse doesn’t make a mess of a person’s life, but it can start causing damage to their body and mind, leading to addiction.
 People who abuse drugs may start slipping into depression or other mental illnesses.
-They’re also more prone to catch diseases, suffer organ damage or overdose.
+They’re also more prone to catch diseases, suffer organ damage, or overdose.

 Often, drug abuse begins as a way to cope with a problem.
 People who abuse drugs seek escape instead of dealing with issues in a healthy way.
 This is how the cycle of drug abuse and mental illness can take hold, leading to addiction.

 The correct drug abuse definition still provides room for the person using those drugs to change their behaviors without too much trouble.
 Not everyone who abuses drugs develops an addiction.
 Many times, people realize that they’re on a slippery slope before it’s too late.
 Some of these people even commit to rehab, knowing that it’ll help them stay away from drugs and make better choices in the future.
 However, rehab centers are not always necessary for those who abuse drugs like it is for those who develop addictions.

 How Drug Addiction Differs from the Drug Abuse Definition

 Drug addiction is a much more severe problem than drug abuse.
 In fact, addiction is a full-fledged disease.
 At this point in a drug or alcohol abuse cycle, a person’s brain requires drugs to simply function normally.
 Drug use touches all parts of a person’s life, often causing him or her to hit “rock bottom.”